nro-bot/aprilhunt/index.md

 Thus, in order to solve the meta (and win the hunt!), you must solve several, if not all, of the other puzzles.

 - Who made this?
 Who are my emails being stored by?

 We are: nrobot, James, Tchakka, Dbopp, robo, L, Zoz, dwilson, Seth.
 In 2020, we hunted with the team known in 2020 as "We can't hear you you're on mute".
-But we don't represent the team in any way.
+But we don't represent the team in any way, and many of us are writing puzzles for the first time.
+Any feedback appreciated!

+- Why write?

+It's a fun social activity, we get together and try each other's puzzles and you can see the puzzle revision process.
+Plus it helps improve puzzle solving skills too.

+- What if I get stuck on a puzzle?

+Fill out the "contact us" form, we can give hints and/or check for mistakes on our end.

 ---